Australia and sanctions

 |Make a general inquiry||

-General inquiries can be made through our Contact Us web form.
-We try to respond to all general inquiries within 2 weeks, although more complex matters may require more time.
+General enquiries can be made via email.
+We try to respond to all general enquiries within 2 weeks, although more complex matters may require more time.

 Please note that if you wish to seek guidance on whether you may be affected by Australian sanctions law, you should submit a request for an inquiry (see below).